Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: X-ray and optical properties of the supercluster

 Located at the northern part of the supercluster, eFEDS~J093513.3+004746 is the most massive and luminous cluster in the supercluster, and one of the most massive and luminous in the entire eFEDS field.
-This cluster lies very close to other two fainter clusters, at about 1.5~arcmin from eFEDS~J093510.7+004910, and 7.1~arcmin from eFEDS~J093501.1+005418. eFEDS~J093513.3+004746 was also detected in the previous optical and SZ survey catalogs, e.g. SDSS \citep{SDSS_catalog}, redMaPPer \citep{Rozo+15}, and \emph{Planck} \citep{PSZ2}.
+This cluster lies very close to two other, fainter clusters, at about 1.5~arcmin from eFEDS~J093510.7+004910, and 7.1~arcmin from eFEDS~J093501.1+005418. eFEDS~J093513.3+004746 was also detected in the previous optical and SZ survey catalogs, for example SDSS \citep{SDSS_catalog}, redMaPPer \citep{Rozo+15}, and \emph{Planck} \citep{PSZ2}.
 In the optical data, eFEDS~J093513.3+004746 appears to be very complex with multiple cores and no obvious dominating brightest cluster galaxy (BCG), as seen in Figure~\ref{fig_opt_0935.1}.
-The richnesses ratios of these clusters (see Table~\ref{tab:properties}) are approximately 3:2:1.
+The richness ratio of these clusters (see Table~\ref{tab:properties}) is approximately 3:2:1.
 This would indicate that eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910 are undergoing a major merger, while eFEDS~J093501.1+005418, being further away with slightly overlapping $R_{500}$ is likely a pre-merging cluster.
-The remaining clusters, eFEDS~J093520.8+003445, eFEDS~J093612.6+001651, eFEDS~J093546.4-000115, eFEDS~J093543.9-000334, and eFEDS~J093432.2-002303, do not show any X-ray and optical atypical properties.
+The remaining clusters, eFEDS~J093520.8+003445, eFEDS~J093612.6+001651, eFEDS~J093546.4-000115, eFEDS~J093543.9-000334, and eFEDS~J093432.2-002303, do not show any X-ray or optical atypical properties.

-The integrated X-ray properties, e.g. gas mass, total mass, and gas mass fraction of the clusters within R$_{500}${, obtained using \cite{bulbul19} scaling relation between core exised luminosity and mass, } are given in Table~\ref{tab:properties}.
+The integrated X-ray properties, for example gas mass, total mass, and gas mass fraction of the clusters within R$_{500}${, obtained using the scaling relation of \cite{bulbul19} between core excised luminosity and mass,} are given in Table~\ref{tab:properties}.
 In particular, for eFEDS~J093513.3+004746, the total mass calculated using the \cite{bulbul19} $L_{X}-M_{500}$ scaling relations ($6.0_{-0.5}^{+0.3}\ \times 10^{14}$~M$_{\odot}$) is fully consistent with the halo mass of $5.5_{-0.7}^{+0.6}\cdot10^{14}M_{\odot}$ reported in the Planck catalog \citep{planck+16} at 1$\sigma$ confidence level.
-We remind the reader that the relation between X-ray luminosity and \emph{Planck} Compton $y$-parameter is quite scattered \citep{planck+11}, thus the agreement between the two recovered masses is not a conclusive measurement of the mass of the system.
+We remind the reader that the relation between X-ray luminosity and \emph{Planck} Compton $y$-parameter is quite scattered \citep{planck+11}, and therefore the agreement between the two recovered masses is not a conclusive measurement of the mass of the system.

-\subsection{X-ray Dynamical Properties of the Members of the Supercluster}
+\subsection{X-ray dynamical properties of the members of the supercluster}